HoerTech-gGmbH/openMHA/examples/32-ci-vocoder/README.txt

 - Bimodal stimulation (binaural configurations only; electric stimulation on one side, acoustic stimulation on the other)

+By default, the binaural configurations in this example use identical parameter settings on both sides, reflected by a single set of variables in the corresponding shell scripts and batch files.
+However, side-specific settings can easily be realized by duplicating and appropriately renaming the variables in the configurations for the two sides (vocoder_*_1ch_left.cfg and vocoder_*_1ch_right.cfg) as well as in the corresponding shell scripts and batch files, thus replacing, e.g., ELECTRODOGRAM_THRESHOLD_LEVEL by ELECTRODOGRAM_THRESHOLD_LEVEL_LEFT and ELECTRODOGRAM_THRESHOLD_LEVEL_RIGHT, respectively.

+Also, when using random electrode stimulation order (which is the default setting when the vocoder output is used for auralization, because otherwise audible artifacts can occur at the frequency corresponding to the stimulation rate), the binaural link between the two sides can be turned on (same randomization seed for left and right; default) or off (different randomization seeds for left and right).

-The following properties are not implemented in this example, but configuration interfaces are provided and labeled as such:
+The following properties are not implemented in this example, but many of the corresponding functionalities can be realized with existing openMHA plugins.
+The respective configuration interfaces are provided and labeled as such in this
+example:

 - Preprocessing of the electric signal (e.g., beamforming)